andrewhassan/NotifyrAndroidDemo/README.md

 ## Code Style ##

-Right now, we don't have any automated tools to enforce code style, so here an example of the code style we should use:
+~~ight now, we don't have any automated tools to enforce code style, so here an example of the code style we should use:~~ LOL screw that, use whatever you want( like who's gonna be looking at this anyways lol (no actually?
+Just use [this](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html))

 ```java
 public class ClassName { // upper camel case for class names